wdporter/acim/more/course-thought-system/readme.md

 ---

 Finally, when the mind is totally healed, our Creator, God, wakes us up and<br>
-&emsp;this illusion of what never was simply ceases to be.
+ this illusion of what never was simply ceases to be.

 ###### Copyright 1998 — Rev. Tony Ponticello, San Francisco, CA